microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

 5. When prompted for 'Repository URL' paste the value obtained from Step 1 into the command palette

-6. Select a folder to store the new repository locally.
+6. Select a new, empty folder to store the new repository locally.
 Note that you are selecting the top level folder.
 A subfolder will be created with the repository name automatically.
 Because a repository is similar to a database, **do not** select a folder that is